-Figure Four reflects the previous discussion on how an organizational commitment to innovation requires a holistic perspective on organizational development.
-This illustration is useful in identifying some of the issues requiring a corporate or organizational strategy to promote innovation.
+Figure Four is useful in identifying some of the issues requiring a corporate or organizational strategy to promote innovation.
 Innovation can and should occur in any organizational activity that consumes time or resources including: marketing, logistics, sales strategies, external communications, product or service design, manufacturing or service systems, accounting, finance, legal, human resources.
 In the abstract, while Americans generally view change as positive, when it applies to them personally, they may resist innovations as a threat to their job security or to the security of routine.
 To reduce this resistance, management must establish a trust relationship with employees.
 The relationships between departments in an organization may be threatened by innovations (as depicted by the gears) as well as by corporate culture or tradition.